SAEONData/Open-Data-Platform/develop/README.md

 Activate the ODP Python virtual environment and run:

     python -m initdb
+    python -m initdata

 ### Database upgrade
 If you already have an instance of the ODP database, then switch to the `migrate` subdirectory and run the SQL migrations:

     alembic upgrade head

+Also, make sure the static data is up-to-date:

+    python -m initdata

 ## ORY Hydra setup
 Switch to the `develop` subdirectory and run the following commands: